 This section summarizes the material United States federal income tax consequences to United States holders (as defined below) of LP units that exchange units for shares of Class A common stock or convertible preferred stock, as applicable, and to United States holders of shares of convertible preferred stock that convert shares of convertible preferred stock into shares of Class A common stock.
 This section does not otherwise discuss any United States federal income tax consequences to United States holders of convertible preferred stock of receiving distributions on convertible preferred stock or of disposing of convertible preferred stock.
-It applies to you only if you hold your LP units or convertible preferred stock as capital assets for tax purposes.
+It applies to you only if you hold your LP units or convertible preferred stock as capital assets for tax purposes and only if you acquired and hold shares of Class A common stock as capital assets for tax purposes.
 This section does not apply to you if you are a member of a class of holders subject to special rules, such as:

-- a dealer in securities, - · a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings, - a bank, - a life insurance company, - a tax-exempt organization, - a person that owns LP units, convertible preferred stock or shares of Class A common stock as part of a hedging transaction, straddle, conversion transaction or other risk reduction transaction for tax purposes, - a person that purchased convertible preferred stock or sells shares of Class A common stock as part of a wash sale for tax purposes, - a person subject to the alternative minimum tax, or - a United States holder whose functional currency for tax purposes is not the U.S. dollar.
+- a dealer in securities, - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings, - a bank - a life insurance company, - · a tax-exempt organization, - a person that owns LP units, convertible preferred stock or shares of Class A common stock as part of a hedging transaction, straddle, conversion transaction or other risk reduction transaction for tax purposes, - a person that purchased convertible preferred stock or sells shares of Class A common stock as part of a wash sale for tax purposes, - · a person subject to the alternative minimum tax, or - a United States holder whose functional currency for tax purposes is not the U.S. dollar.